 Official 7 Day National Weather Service Forecast (CAZ015)

 Friday: Mostly sunny.
-Highs 82 to 88.
+Widespread frost.
+Highs 50 to 56.

 Friday Night: Partly cloudy.
-Lows around 57.
+Areas of frost.
+Lows around 34.

 Product Disclaimer